 Tips For Flying With A Toddler

-Flying with a toddler is the trickiest stage I’ve found.
+Travelling with a toddler on a plane is the trickiest stage.
 My eldest (born in 2011) had completed over 40 flights before she turned four and my youngest is attempting to catch up!
 Flying with a baby was definitely easier in comparison (the younger the better.).
-Once they start to crawl and toddle- life gets a bit more complicated.
+Once they start to crawl and toddle – life gets a bit more complicated.
 My youngest decided to learn to crawl just a week before we flew on another trip to Australia from the UK.
 Perfect timing- not!!!

-I can’t promise every flight will go well, but I can definitely pass on my tips and tricks which have worked for this stage – which haven’t put us off long haul flights!
+I can’t promise every flight will go well, but I can definitely pass on my tips and tricks for flying with children which have worked for this stage – which haven’t put us off long haul flights!

 Flying With A Toddler Tips – Toddler Travel Tips That Really Help

 - If flying long haul – aim for a night flight.
 Even if you have to put them down for a little nap before you head to the airport- it’s well worth doing.
 Every time we have done this, we have had a good solid 8 hours sleep from the kids and I’ve even managed to watch a movie!
 It can take a bit of time to get them settled to sleep- but these sleep tips when flying may help you too.

 - Check in early and leave plenty of time for security.
 Prepare your child and explain that teddy will have to through the xray machine but they will have him back.

 - Choose your seat carefully.
 I always recommend having a look at seat guru and checking out the airline seat map too.
 If you have a newly potty trained toddler- you may prefer to be near the loo.

 - Wear them out pre-boarding.
 Make use of the airport soft-play, if they have one.
 Here is a list of airport soft play I’ve compiled for all over the world.
 Please let me know if I need to edit!